 Visit our webpage for more information, resources and toolkits.

 Sanitation stations have been installed in various encampments across the region.
 Click here for a full-size version.
 Meals and water are also being delivered to encampments.

 The report documents progress and highlights of the COVID-19 Homeless

 Response Team’s work to implement the Sacramento COVID-19 Homelessness Response Plan.
 See the latest report from April 29, 2022.

 Who we’re serving:

 The demographic report shows a breakdown of the hundreds of people served by the COVID-19 Temporary Shelter System isolation/quarantine units.
-The data chronicles gender, age, time spent homeless, race, ethnicity and prior living situation.
-Our current report chronicles data from April 1 to Oct.
-31, 2020.
+The data chronicles gender, age, time spent homeless, race, ethnicity, and prior living situation.
+Our current report chronicles data from April 1, 2020 to March 31, 2021.

 See our fact sheets about the COVID-19 Homelessness Response Team’s efforts, including strategies for encampments, existing shelters and quarantine/isolation facilities.

 Read clients’ stories and see a short video about the impact of our COVID-19 Homelessness Response Team’s work.